dated/delegate-calculator-wallet-plugin/README.md

 # ARK Delegate Calculator Plugin

-> Compare delegate payouts and get an overview of your potential staking rewards directly in the ARK Desktop Wallet.
+> Compare delegate payouts and get an overview of your potential staking rewards on the ARK Public Network directly in the Payvo Wallet.

 ## Installation